Canceling Everything Was the Easy Part

 And then one day, after we’ve figured out a way to manage life with the virus through testing and tracking, treatments and other efforts, we will finally have a vaccine ready for mass distribution—if we are lucky—sometime in 2021.
 Vaccines will be sent to the states with some guidance about priorities.
 But the vaccine will be distributed in waves; we don’t need to wait for full manufacturing to start getting it into people’s arms.
 Everyone will be clamoring for it.
 Medical professionals and first responders will go to the front of the line, as they should.
 But who goes next?
 Elderly people, who are more vulnerable, or healthy young people, who are more mobile, more likely to be infected without symptoms, and more likely to be working in jobs requiring contact with others?
 Those in urban areas, who are more likely to be exposed by casual transmission, or people all across a state?
 You or me?
 Decide quickly.

-For all these questions, the best answer will feel like a pyrrhic victory.
+For all these questions, the best answer will feel like a Pyrrhic victory.
 The only wrong answer is to take action too late.

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.